stefanholek/rl/rl/examples/README.txt

     Implements completion of email addresses (username + @ + hostname).

 pre_input_hook.py
-    Shows how to use prompt and pre_input_hook to prepopulate the line.
+    Shows how to use prompt and pre_input_hook to pre-populate the line.

 static.py
     Complete from a static list of strings.